katari15045/library/README.txt

 -> Acivity transition animations : https://www.youtube.com/watch?v=0s6x3Sn4eYo
 -> Fragments : Slidenerd, Youtube
 -> Add multiple resolutions of an image : https://www.youtube.com/watch?v=bbFLDR6X2D8
--> Java Coding Conventions -> https://google.github.io/styleguide/javaguide.html
+-> Instead of writing the same property for all the children in xml, set a theme in parent which points to a style -> Java Coding Conventions -> https://google.github.io/styleguide/javaguide.html

 Colors